grpc/proposal/A29-xds-tls-security.md

 Java had an early prototype implementation of xDS-based security that used SDS similar to Envoy.
 It was then modified and refined to match this spec.
 Other languages followed soon after to complete the implementation.
-The implementations (in Java, C++ and Go) are currently "hidden" behing the environment variable `GRPC_XDS_EXPERIMENTAL_SECURITY_SUPPORT` which will be removed once this proposal is official.
+The implementations (in Java, C++ and Go) are currently "hidden" behind the environment variable `GRPC_XDS_EXPERIMENTAL_SECURITY_SUPPORT` which will be removed once this proposal is official.